-Australian Community manual (PDF, 918.29 KB)
+Australian Community Manual (PDF, 1.25 MB)

 Accessing Treaty articles

 Australian Community member personnel that require access to Treaty articles must be Australian citizens.
 They must also hold a minimum of a current, active Australian Government Security Vetting Agency baseline security clearance.
-For a third country national (who is not also an Australian citizen) to access Treaty articles, they must have specific authorisation from both the Government of Australia and the Government of the United States of America.
+For a third country national (who is not also an Australian citizen) to access Treaty articles, they must have specific authorisation from both the Australia and the Government of the United States of America.

 Members may be required to obtain and manage security clearances for personnel based on the Treaty article’s classification level.
 A minimum of Defence Industry Security Program (DISP) personnel level 1 membership will be required to be able to sponsor security clearances.